Normal Egg Teardown

-Typically offered in trying times, Eggs are laid by female animals of many different species, from birds, reptiles, and amphibians, along with a few mammals, and numerous fish.
+Typically given to others going through trying times, Eggs are laid by female animals of many different species, from birds, reptiles, and amphibians, along with a few mammals, and numerous fish.
 Many of these eggs are eaten by humans as food with the most consumed Eggs being from chickens, however their are other poultry eggs that are commonly consumed including duck and quail Eggs.

 - The Shell of an egg is the outer most layer, and can very in color depending on the species and breed of the animal laying the egg.
 For example, chickens with white ear lobes lay white eggs, whereas chickens with red ear lobes lay brown eggs.
 This color difference typically does not signify a difference in the egg's nutritional value.

 - The membrane is a clear film that lines the shell of the egg, and is immediately visible when you peal a hardboiled egg.
 These membranes are made of fibrous proteins such as collagen type I, and can be used as a dietary supplement.

 - The White of an egg is the name of the clear fluid that is contained inside the egg.
 Wile colorless and transparent initially, upon cooking it turns white.
 The primary purpose of the White is to protect the Yolk of the egg, and to provide other nutrients for the embryo during growth.